Palouse Mall: History

 in 1990, but was gone by 1992, then Price Connection, which closed in 1995.
 After closing in 1995, the Kmart space was expanded by 13000 sqft on its east end and converted to Waremart, now known as WinCo Foods.
 A year later, the mall structure itself underwent a renovation, held a grand re-opening in November 1997, and dropped the "Empire" from its name.
 The J. C. Penney store closed in 1998 and became Troutman's Emporium the same year.

 An outparcel at the west end originally occupied by Ernst Home Centers became Office Depot and Hastings Entertainment in 1999.
 Gottschalks purchased the Lamonts chain in 2000.
 Emporium went out of business in 2003 and its space became Ross Stores two years later.
 Gottschalks closed in January 2007 and was torn down for Bed Bath & Beyond and Old Navy; Macy's closed in April 2016.
 In 2016, the Office Depot space became Staples while Hastings Entertainment went out of business.
-In 2017, the Hastings Entertainment space became Marshalls and PetCo.
+In 2017, the Hastings Entertainment space became Marshalls and Petco.

 In September 2020, Target announced plans to open a store in the space vacated by Macy's.
 The store opened in October 2021.

+In 2025, Broad River Retail announced on that it planned to open a new Ashley HomeStore in the mall.
+The space was purchased and renovated throughout 2025 with an expected opening date in early 2026.
+The store opened in January, 2026.
+The new building is 24,683 square feet (2293.1 m²) and offers furniture and décor for bedrooms, dining rooms, living rooms and youth spaces.
+The location will also include a Sleep Shop with mattresses from several brands.